z0rrn/docker-anki-sync-server/README.md

 ## Contributing

-* Contributions for newer versions or files are gracefully accepted but the is to only generate a Docker/oci container.
+* Contributions for newer versions or files are gracefully accepted but the scope is to only generate a docker/oci container.
 * Please try to wrap lines at 80 characters.

 ## License